October 3, 2022

-If you are running short of funds, there are some actions you can take now if you are worried about paying for college this fall:
+If you are running short of funds for college, there are some actions you can take:

 - Contact the university’s financial aid office.
 This office will be able to provide you some guidance on your specific options at the institution you plan to attend.
 Remember, it’s a busy time of year so it may take some time to receive a response.